 If your ex-partner is refusing to pay their share of a joint mortgage or other debt you should speak to the lender.
 They may be able to provide you with a payment holiday, but this will depend on the terms of your mortgage.

 Try to settle and close joint debts when possible.
-Then you can write to the credit reference agencies to remove the association with your ex from your credit file.
+Then you can write to the credit reference agencies to remove the association to your ex from your credit file.

 For couples that were living together

-If you weren’t married or in a civil partnership, your financial rights are reduced.
+If you weren’t married, or in a civil partnership, your financial rights are reduced.
 The only legal requirement is that the costs of childcare are shared.
-You should still try to make arrangements with your ex-partner regarding finances and belongings.
-You could try mediation if you need further help.
+You should still try to make arrangements with your ex-partner regarding finances and belongings, and you can try mediation if you need further help.
+If you believe you are entitled to financial support from your ex-partner, or for example you want to make a claim on the family home, but it isn’t in your name, you should speak to a solicitor.

-Relate offers a range of helpful articles as well as telephone and online counselling for those going through a breakup.
-Some of their services may be subject to a fee.
+For those going through a relationship break up and needing support, Relate offers a range of helpful articles as well as telephone and online counselling, some of which may be subject to a fee.